fassko/fassko.github.io/Content/blog/swiftui-three-ways-button.md

 }
 ```

-Now we can create a SwiftUI button view and apply our freshly created view modifier.
+We can create a SwiftUI button view now and apply our freshly created view modifier.

 ```swift
 Button("Continue", action: {})